 As a certified personal trainer, I've seen firsthand the difference that fresh supplements can make in a workout.
-I always remind my clients to check the expiry date on their pre-workout containers — it's a simple step that's crucial for safety and performance.
+I always remind my clients to check their pre-workout's expiry date.
+It's a simple step that's crucial for safety and performance enhancement.

 This date is based on when the product was made and is critical for your safety.
-Using expired pre-workout supplements can lead to health risks that should not be taken lightly.
+Using expired pre-workout supplements can lead to potential health risks, that should not be taken lightly.

-In this discussion, I'll explain the factors that can cause your pre-workout supplements to degrade and share advice on how to store them properly.
+I'll explain the causes adverse effects of pre-workout supplement degradation.
+Then, I'll give tips on how to store them properly.
 I'll also give you some practical tips to help you determine if your pre-workout supplements have gone bad.

 Quick Summary

-- Pre-workout supplements do expire, and using them past the expiration date can lead to decreased effectiveness and potential health risks.
+- Pre-workout expiration is real.
+Using them past the date can reduce their effectiveness and pose health risks.

 Is It Safe To Drink Pre-Workout After the Expiration Date?

 No, it is not safe to drink pre-workout after its expiration date.
-You could experience some pretty unpleasant side effects, such as a gurgling stomach and severe gas.
+You could experience some pretty unpleasant side effects, such as a gurgling, upset stomach and severe gas.

-A study by the USDA indicates that while products with a use-by date may still be safe after that date, their quality may not be acceptable, highlighting the importance of adhering to labeled dates [1].
+A USDA study says that products with a use-by date may be safe after that date.
+However, their quality and shelf life may be poor.
+So, it's important to follow the labeled dates [1].

-But you also need to consider how long a tub is open for if you want to avoid ingredients becoming ineffective.
+But you also need to consider active ingredients and how long a tub is open for if you want to avoid ingredients becoming ineffective.

 Does the Pre-Workout Go Bad Faster Once The Container Is Open?

-Yes, a pre-workout powder will generally expire faster once the container is open.
-With some pre-workouts, this could mean using it up within eight weeks, which is quite a short period.
+Yes, a pre-workout powder will generally expire faster than pre workout product once the container of the pre workout expire or fresh product pre workout powder is open.
+With some pre-workouts, this expiry date could mean using it up within eight weeks, which is quite a short period.

-Other products will be suitable for 3 to 4 months, but I advise my clients not to exceed three months.
+Other products will be suitable for 3 to 4 months, but I advise my clients extend the shelf life not to exceed three months.

-The problem is that while some pre-workout ingredients like B vitamins and minerals may last a long time, amino acids tend to start breaking down with age.
+Some pre-workout ingredients, like B vitamins and minerals, may last a long time.
+But, amino acids tend to break down with age.
 Take BCAA in pre-workouts, for example.
 The pre-workout lose potency once the amino acids are gone.

-Problems can also appear based on how the product is stored, and I’ll get to some tips for that below.
+Problems can also appear based on how the product is stored correctly, and I’ll get to some tips for that below.

 "The USDA says products containing a use-by date may still be safe after that date, but it may not be of acceptable quality.
 To help preserve the quality, always store protein powder in the container it comes in."